jnu/eplfantasy/README.md

 See `optimize_roster.py -h` for the specific parameters which may be adjusted on the command line.

+### Algorithm

+The optimization problem is a sort of knapsack problem with a slew of constraints.
+Check the source for the specific constraints involved.

+The value of each person is basically their average fantasy points per ESPN's stats.
+Fantasy points are doubled for the player you select as captain, and this is accounted for in searching for an optimal solution.

+In addition, it is generally the case that bench players do not earn you many more points.
+Of course, they could, but their is no way to know that now.
+The program accounts for this by considering the fantasy points from a bench player as a fraction of their average points.
+You can adjust what fraction this should be, by default it is 1/10.
+A smaller fraction will mean less money is spent on bench players.

 ### Output

 There will be a mess of status messages while the program is running.